OrdinaryMagician/kirin_m/README.md

 ### 10mm Frag *[Green Mana]*

-*"To weaponize pyromancy in such a fashion...
+*"To weaponize pyromancy in this fashion...
 Such is warfare."*

 Found as single rounds.